IVRTech/pystrix/doc/ami/index.rst

         The dictionary will contain references to either the events themselves or lists of events, depending on what is appropriate, keyed by the event's class.

+    .. attribute:: events_timeout

-        Additionally, the dictionary will contain a boolean value keyed under the string "timeout", indicating whether any events were still unreceived when the response was returned.
+        A boolean value indicating whether any events were still unreceived when the response was returned.
+This is meaningful only if the reqyest had `synchronous` set.

     .. attribute:: response